HackerBurscht/PROG22/README.md

 - Allows the user to plan his weeks according to the analyses.

 ### But why?
-The inspiration behind the project comes from an old Excel file on my personal computer.
+The inspiration behind the project comes from an old Excel file on my PC.
 Today it is quite a long list, which I used every week before going out tu buy groceries or each day, to see what I planned to cook that evening.
 Quite often I checked the file for inspiration to get some ideas, because I simply didn't know what to buy or plan for the following week.
 But it had a problem, it simply could only return me information,